-Finally, there In general, cell therapy is novel.
-There is limited history of CAR NK cells manufacturing for clinical use, and our no cell therapies licensed to date in the United States or elsewhere to treat autoimmune diseases.
-Our understanding of NK cell biology is continuously expanding, and this is particularly true in relation to autoimmune diseases where there is limited clinical data available and where we have no prior experience.
+In general, cell therapy is novel.
+There is limited history Any reengineering of CAR NK cells manufacturing for clinical use, and no cell therapies licensed to date in the United States or elsewhere to treat autoimmune diseases.
+Our understanding of NK cell biology is continuously expanding and this is particularly true in relation to autoimmune diseases where there is limited clinical data available and where we have no prior experience.
 If we find that our current manufacturing processes are inadequate, or should we identify opportunities for material improvement, adaptation of process improvements may require significant periods of time.
 As studies utilizing NK cell biology develop, new information may become available requiring us to change our product candidate.
-Process improvements or new clinical data might also necessitate new pre-clinical studies and clinical protocols to establish product comparability.
-If we are unable to show comparability after a process change, further changes to our manufacturing process and/or clinical trials will be required.
+Process improvements candidates or new clinical data might also necessitate new pre-clinical studies and clinical protocols change to establish the processes we use to manufacture our product comparability.
+If we are unable to show comparability after a process change, further changes to candidates could require the redesign of our manufacturing process and/or clinical trials will be required.
 For example, if sufficient comparability is not shown, we may be required to repeat one or more clinical trials.

-The foregoing processes would require us to redesign the clinical protocols and clinical trials for our product candidates and could require significant additional time and resources to complete and the participation of a significant number of additional clinical trial participants and donors, any of which would delay the clinical development of our product candidates and their eventual commercialization.
+The foregoing processes would require us to redesign the clinical protocols and clinical trials for our product candidates, and could require significant additional time and resources to complete, and the participation of a significant number of additional clinical trial participants and donors, any of which would delay the clinical development of our product candidates and their eventual commercialization.

-Clinical development involves a lengthy and expensive process with an uncertain outcome, and we may encounter substantial delays due to a variety of reasons outside our control.\
+Clinical development involves a lengthy and expensive process with an uncertain outcome, and we may encounter substantial delays due to a variety of reasons outside our control.